Corning celebrates opening of Clayton optical connectivity technology manufacturing facility

 Minister for Broadband, Communications and the Digital Economy, Senator Stephen Conroy, officially opens facility

-MELBOURNE, AUSTRALIA, May 23, 2013 – Corning Cable Systems Australia, part of Corning Incorporated’s (NYSE:GLW) Telecommunications segment, hosted a grand opening ceremony today for a new manufacturing facility for optical connectivity (FDH) cabinets at its Clayton site, near Melbourne.
+MELBOURNE, AUSTRALIA, May 23, 2013 – Corning Optical Communications Australia, part of Corning Incorporated’s (NYSE:GLW) Telecommunications segment, hosted a grand opening ceremony today for a new manufacturing facility for optical connectivity (FDH) cabinets at its Clayton site, near Melbourne.
 The opening ceremony was attended by Sen. Stephen Conroy, minister for Broadband, Communications and the Digital Economy.

 The plant opening completes the third and final phase of Corning’s commitment to provide local manufacturing and assembly capacity – in this case, key Fibre-to-the-Home technology – to meet the needs of Australia’s National Broadband Network (NBN) rollout.